Crosby and Pittsburgh take on Boston

-The Penguins are 23-11-2 against the rest of their division.
-Pittsburgh has converted on 20.8% of power-play opportunities, recording 22 power-play goals.
+The Penguins are 24-11-2 against the rest of their division.
+Pittsburgh is 10th in the Nhl recording 8.5 points per game, averaging 3.2 goals and 5.4 assists.

-Boston beat Pittsburgh 2-1 in the last meeting between these teams on March 16.

-TOP PERFORMERS: David Pastrnak leads the Bruins with 14 goals and has 27 points.
-David Krejci has 10 points over the last 10 games for Boston.
+TOP PERFORMERS: Brad Marchand leads the Bruins with 14 goals, adding 23 assists and collecting 37 points.
+David Pastrnak has three goals over the last 10 games for Boston.

-Kris Letang leads the Penguins with a plus-13 in 35 games this season.
-Crosby has 14 points over the last 10 games for Pittsburgh.
+Crosby has 40 total points while scoring 14 goals and totaling 26 assists for the Penguins.
+Kris Letang has eight assists over the last 10 games for Pittsburgh.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.